-This document defines and clarifies policies and procedures where existing law and organizational policy do not specifically address issues particular to the use of email.
+This document defines and clarifies policies and procedures where UW-Whitewater's Acceptable Use Policy, and other existing laws and organizational policies, do not specifically address issues particular to the use of individually-owned email accounts.
 This policy applies equally to transactional information (email headers), the content of the message, and attachments.
-This policy does not apply to printed copies of email.
-However, other University policies do not distinguish among the media in which records are generated or stored.
-Email use is governed by policies that apply to the use of all University facilities.
+Email use is also governed by all policies that apply to the use of all UW-Whitewater facilities.

-Access to the campus email system is may be wholly or partially restricted by the University without prior notice and without the consent of the email user when:
+Access to the campus email system may be wholly or partially restricted by UW-Whitewater without prior notice and without the consent of the email user when:

 The email user will be notified of the reason and duration of the access restriction as soon as possible.
-Access will be restored when the situation has been resolved.
+It may take up to 2 business days for email access to be restored.

-The University attempts to provide a secure and reliable campus email system.
-However, such professional practices and protections are not foolproof and the security and confidentiality of campus email system cannot be guaranteed.
+UW-Whitewater attempts to provide a secure and reliable campus email system.
+However, such professional practices and protections are not infallible and the security and confidentiality of campus email system cannot be guaranteed.
 Furthermore, administrators of the campus email system have no control over the security of email that has been downloaded to a user's computer.
 Users of the campus email system are expected to take appropriate security measures.
 Users should take proper precautions in keeping passwords confidential.

 |Email User Status||Authorizing Official|